KattsonBastos/doks-iac-template/README.md

 ## Usage

-**0. ⚠️ Create an Access Token and Export it as an Environemnt Variable⚠️** First of all, we need a Token.
+**0. ⚠️ Create an Access Token and Export it as an Environemnt Variable ⚠️**s First of all, we need a Token.
 The creation is very simple, just navigate to the API section in the Digital Ocean portal and then click on `Generate New Token`.
 Give it a name, select the scope (for practicing purposes, you can choose the `Full Access`.) and then `Generate Token`.
 Make sure to  copy and save it.

    Then, create and Environment variable: